synthdnb/BPSR-ZDPS/README.md

 `Network Device`

-ZDPS will attempt to select the most likely network device on your machine as the deault selection to capture game data from.
+ZDPS will attempt to select the most likely network device on your machine as the default selection to capture game data from.
 However, if you find no data appears in ZDPS, you may need to come here and change the selection.

 `Game Capture Preference`